-Pillows, pillows, and more pillows should be available to support comfortable positions.
-If the person in the bed is on their side they will need to have cushion support under their ribs so they are not lying directly on their shoulder, which can become painful.
-Pillows should be used to support limbs so they are not dangling.
-Even while lying on one's back, the immobile person will need pillow support for under their shoulders and arms.
+Pillows, pillows and more pillows should be available to support comfortable positions.
+Bolsters and wedge pillows can be very helpful in providing support as well.
+While lying on their side, a person will need support under their ribs so they are not lying directly on their shoulder, which can become painful, and in between their knees to keep their hips aligned.
+While lying on their back, support under shoulders and arms can prevent discomfort, and pillows or bolsters under knees and lower legs can prevent increased pressure on the heels.

 Hospital beds provide a convenient way for positioning.
 There are fully electric and semi-electric beds.
 Medicare typically will cover a semi-electric hospital bed.
-These beds have electric hand controls that allow the head of the bed to be lowered and lifted and the knees of the bed lowered and elevated, by a push of a button.
+These beds have electric hand controls that allow the head of the bed to be lowered and lifted and the knees of the bed lowered and elevated by a push of a button.
 Elevating the head of the bed to 30 degrees helps improve respiratory performance during the night.
 The semi-electric bed is equipped with a crank to raise and lower the height of the entire bed.
 The fully electric bed does this with the electric hand controls.
-Changing the height of the bed is helpful for both the caregiver and person in the bed, enabling better biomechanics for bedside care.
+Changing the height of the bed is helpful for both the caregiver and person in the bed, enabling better biomechanics for bedside care and safe transfers.